Dibenzyl sulfide

-Dibenzyl sulfide is a symmetrical thioether.
+Dibenzyl sulfide is an organic compound with the formula (C6H5CH2)2S.
+It is a symmetrical thioether.
 It contains two C_{6}H_{5}CH_{2}- (benzyl) groups linked by a sulfide bridge.
 It is a colorless or white solid that is soluble in nonpolar solvents.

 Crystallography

 The crystal structure of the solid is of the orthorhombic system with space group Pbcn; number 60.
 The unit cell dimensions are a=13.991 Å b=11.3985 Å c 7.2081 Å. The molecules in the gas take the same form as in the solid with a C_{2} symmetry.

 Production

 Benzyl sulfide is commercially manufactured by treating potassium sulfide with benzyl chloride, followed by distillation of the product.
 It is also obtainable by desulfurization of dibenzyldisulfide with phosphine reagents.